-- 1. WCPSS will use third party contractor for field survey, design, and installation of system. - 2.
-A field survey shall be performed during the construction phase to evaluate the requirements of the system to be provided.
-The facility should be relatively complete with all walls, doors, and windows installed. - 3.
-An allowance in the contract shall be utilized for the field survey, design, and installation of the system to be provided.
+- 1. WCPSS will use third party contractor for field survey, design, and installation of system. - A field survey shall be performed during the construction phase to evaluate the requirements of the system to be provided.
+The facility should be relatively complete with all walls, doors, and windows installed. - An allowance in the contract shall be utilized for the field survey, design, and installation of the system to be provided.
 Coordinate with WCPSS on exact dollar amount to be utilized.
 If system is deemed not required by the field survey, the remaining allowance shall be returned to WCPSS. - 4.
 Electrical power for the BDA system shall be included in the base contract (not part of the allowance).
-All circuits serving system shall be connected to emergency generator. - 5.
-Roof penetration for roof mounted antenna shall be provided above nearest IDF room in the base contract (not part of the allowance).
+All circuits serving system shall be connected to emergency generator. - Roof penetration for roof mounted antenna shall be provided above nearest IDF room in the base contract (not part of the allowance).
 Roof antenna location shall be on high roof elevation of building.
 Coordination shall be made with Wake County Facilities Design and Construction Representative. - 6.
 The BDA System will require monitoring for fault issues.
-The design shall include criteria for an interface to the fire alarm system for point monitoring.
+The design shall include criteria for an interface to an IT based monitoring system AND the fire alarm system for point monitoring.
 Fault code monitor points shall be determined by the Designer with input from the BDA consultant and local AHJ.
+In general, typical monitor points are - Antenna failure, Trouble, Power Loss, Charger Trouble, Low Battery.